 Rabbi Debra Landsberg

 Rabbi Landsberg has served Temple Emanu-El since 2001.
-She is currently the Chairperson of the Reform Rabbis of Greater Toronto and the Vice-President of the Toronto Board of Rabbis and is a Senior Rabbinic Fellow of The Shalom Hartman Institute in Jerusalem.
+She is currently the President of the Toronto Board of Rabbis and Vice-Chair of the Canadian Rabbinic Caucus.
+She is a Senior Rabbinic Fellow of The Shalom Hartman Institute in Jerusalem.
 She has served on the Canadian Association of Muslims and Jews and on the Coalition of Canadian Rabbis for Same Sex Marriage.

 Rabbi Arthur Bielfeld – Rabbi Emeritus